You're vacationing in China, but what happens when you realize all the tickets are booked?

-The coordinators of your school will schedule your vacation days and many times those vacations coincide with the student's vacations days as well .
-If there's a major holiday going on in the country, it's pretty likely that the students have that day off, you have that day off, and the rest of the country has that day off too ...
+If you're an ILP volunteer in China, you'll have weekends off and vacation days to explore every nook and cranny of this country.
+The coordinators of your school will schedule your vacation days and many times those vacations coincide with the student's vacations days as well ... aka, typically you'll have some vacation time that's over a holiday.
+It's pretty likely that the students have that day off, you have that day off, and the rest of the country has that day off too ...

 And I don't know if you heard, but there's a lot of people in China.
 A LOT.
-If everyone has vacation and they're all headed to Beijing to check out our favorite hidden gems, you might realize that all the train tickets are booked.
+If everyone has vacation and they're all headed to Beijing to check the best parts of the city, you might realize that all the train tickets are booked.
+Now what?

 The best way to avoid this is to book your tickets as soon as possible, especially if you will be traveling during a Chinese holiday (like the Mid-Autumn Festival).
 But if you're booking last minute or if it's too late to plan ahead, you might be able to book a ticket to your destination with these options: